AdvaitaLabs/.github/profile/README.md

 # Who are we

-🙋‍♀️ Advaita Labs are co-founded by Akasha & Jialin Li in Singapore, in 2022.
-Now we have around 10 researchers and engineers get involved, 2-3 PHDs and 3-4 undergraduates, and 1 key architect from the crypto industry.
+🙋‍♀️ Advaita Labs is co-founded by Akasha & Jialin Li.
+Since the end of 2020, we have been focusing on the research of the trust-minimization over communication networks.

-We are focused on the research on the next generation of decentralized communication networks, which we have started the ideas since 2020.
+Our goal is to research, create and build public protocols which could balance the frequency and consistency of conflicting problems lying in current communication systems.
+To solve this communication problem between nodes, we are enduring open research on logic-clock, BFT, and other topics of distributed systems.